18 Things You Should Never Do to Your Lawn

 Most lawns, whether seeded or sodded, are planted over a fairly skimpy layer of topsoil.
 Over time, lawn mowers, pets, and pick-up football games compact the soil, making it difficult for air, water, and vital nutrients to penetrate to the grassroots.
 Your challenge: to restore healthy soil conditions that nurture your lawn.
 To loosen and aerate the soil, rent a power core aerator.
 They’re available at rental centres, plus some hardware stores and garden centres.

-This is when you should start mowing your lawn in the spring.
+Find out when you should actually start mowing your lawn in the spring.

 Don’t use a dull mower blade